jcaillon/valet/extras/lib-valet.md

 It redirects the stdout and stderr to temporary files.

 - $1: **fail** _as bool_:
-      true/false to indicate if the function should fail in case the execution fails.
+      A boolean to indicate if the function should fail in case the execution fails.
       If true and the execution fails, the script will exit.
 - $2: **acceptable codes** _as string_:
-      the acceptable error codes, comma separated
+      The acceptable error codes, comma separated.
       (if the error code is matched, then set the output error code to 0)
 - $3: **sdtin from file** _as bool_:
-      true/false to indicate if the 4th argument represents a file path or directly the content for stdin
+      A boolean to indicate if the 4th argument represents a file path or directly the content for stdin.
-- $4: **sdtin** _as string_:
+- $2: **stdin** _as string_:
-      the stdin (can be empty)
+      The stdin content to pass to the executable.
+      Can be empty if not used.
 - $5: **executable** _as string_:
       the executable or function to execute
 - $@: **arguments** _as any_: